4.2 Vital Signs & Measurement

 Height, Weight, and Pain

-Measure weight at the same time of day, on the same scale, in similar clothing, after the resident voids — a sudden gain may signal fluid retention and must be reported.
-Measure height with the resident standing straight or, if bedbound, using a tape measure from head to heel.
+Weigh the resident at the same time of day, on the same scale, in similar clothing, after voiding so the reading is comparable.
+A sudden weight gain can signal fluid retention (often from heart or kidney problems) and must be reported.
+Weight is itself an NNAAP measurement skill — for an ambulatory client you read the standing scale and record the number.
+Measure height with the resident standing straight or, if bedbound, with a tape measure from the top of the head to the heel along the body.

-Pain is called the fifth vital sign.
-The resident's own report (often a 0-10 scale) is the most reliable measure.
-The CNA records exactly what the resident says and reports it; the CNA never decides whether the pain is 'real.'
+Pain is widely called the fifth vital sign.
+The resident's own report — often on a 0-10 numeric scale, or a faces scale for residents who cannot use numbers — is the most reliable measure.
+The CNA records exactly what the resident says, notes nonverbal clues (grimacing, guarding, restlessness, moaning), and reports it to the nurse.
+The CNA never decides whether the pain is 'real' or treats it; pain relief (medication) is a nurse responsibility.

-Record every value immediately — do not rely on memory or 'eyeball' a number.
-Document the actual reading, the site or arm used, and report any abnormal value or change from baseline to the nurse right away.
-Accurate documentation is a legal record.
+Record every value immediately after taking it — do not rely on memory or estimate a number.
+Document the actual reading, the site or arm used, and the time.
+Objective data (a measured 98.6°F, a pulse of 88) is fact; subjective data is what the resident states ("my chest hurts").
+Report any abnormal value or change from baseline to the nurse right away, because vital-sign changes are often the first warning of infection, bleeding, or cardiac problems.
+Documentation is a permanent legal record, so it must be accurate, timely, and never altered.

 Test Your Knowledge